Don’t risk the health and safety of yourself or others. Register today.

-ACUTE’s Working at Height training program has been approved by the Chief Prevention Officer under the Ministry of Labour’s Working at Heights Training Program Standard and the Working at Heights Training Provider Standard.
-The ACUTE Working at Height training provides theory and hands on practical training and evaluation facilitated by highly skilled and competent instructors.
+ACUTE’s Working at Heights training program has been approved by the Chief Prevention Officer under the Ministry of Labour’s Working at Heights Training Program Standard and the Working at Heights Training Provider Standard.
+The ACUTE Working at Heights training provides theory and hands on practical training and evaluation facilitated by highly skilled and competent instructors.

 Many workers use EWPs (Elevating Work Platforms) on their job site to access project work at heights.
 The Construction Projects Regulation requires that “An elevating work platform shall not be moved unless all workers on it are protected from ejection by being attached to an adequate anchorage point on the elevating work platform by a method of fall protection”